Javi-Martinez-Lopez/LDScoreAnalysis/README.md

 read -p "Please enter the name of the output folder: " dest #This is the destination folder

 #Read annotation names from the file into an array
-mapfile -t annotations < "DHS/filenames.txt" #Please change!
+mapfile -t annotations < "DHS/filenames.txt"

-foolder="DHS_AnnotationFiles/" #Folder where the annotation files are (Diferent from the output folder!)
+foolder="DHS_DEF_ANNOTATIONS/" #Folder where the annotation files are (Diferent from the output folder!)

 #check the input and output folder are not the same
 if [ "$dest" == "$foolder" ]; then